supernets/inspircd/README.md

 echo $(dd if=/dev/urandom bs=1024 count=1 status=none | sha256sum | base64 | head -c 64
 ```

 Some passwords need to be consistent (uplink send/recv passwords for example) across servers.
+A subject for improvement would be not using the environment
+for unencrypted passwords, see [#TODO](#TODO) section for more info on how this can be improved.

 ## Hub
 - copy `config.env.example` to `config.env` and edit